ogelbric/Arcas_with_Harbor/README.md

-# On Vmware's Market Place is a new Serice Installer with Harbor (There are some issues with Harbor and does not seem to get installed or started).
+# Vmware's Market Place has a Serice Installer with Harbor
+Here is a play by play on how to make it work.

 ## Deploy the OVA: